<?xml version="1.0" encoding="UTF-8"?>

 <content:encoded><![CDATA[

 <p class="has-small-font-size">Alaska Pedestrian Injuries – In 2023, the&nbsp;<a href="https://www.nhtsa.gov/road-safety/pedestrian-safety" target="_blank" rel="noreferrer noopener">National Highway Traffic Safety Administration</a>&nbsp;estimated that&nbsp;<strong>7,314 pedestrians died</strong>&nbsp;in crashes on public roads.
 This number equals a pedestrian death every 72 minutes.
-Additionally, more than 68,000 pedestrians sustain injuries in traffic crashes.</p>
+Additionally, more than 68,000 pedestrians sustain injuries in traffic crashes. </p>

 <p class="has-small-font-size">Unfortunately, it appears Alaska pedestrian injuries are also on the rise.
-While numbers are preliminary, the <a href="https://dot.alaska.gov/comm/pressbox/arch2023/PR23-0030.shtml#:~:text=According%20to%20the%20Alaska%20Department%20of%20Transportation,maintenance%20changes%20to%20enhance%20winter%20pedestrian%20safety" target="_blank" rel="noreferrer noopener">Alaska Department of Transportation and Public Facilities</a> reports at least 25 pedestrians&nbsp;were killed in vehicle collisions in a 12 month period under review from 2022 to 2023.
+While numbers are preliminary, the <a href="https://dot.alaska.gov/comm/pressbox/arch2023/PR23-0030.shtml#:~:text=According%20to%20the%20Alaska%20Department%20of%20Transportation,maintenance%20changes%20to%20enhance%20winter%20pedestrian%20safety" target="_blank" rel="noreferrer noopener">Alaska Department of Transportation and Public Facilities</a> reports at least 25 pedestrians&nbsp;were killed in vehicle collisions in a 12 month period under review from 2022 to 2023, making <a href="/blog/alaska-pedestrian-safety/" target="_blank" rel="noreferrer noopener">Alaska pedestrian safety</a> a high priority.
 According to the Anchorage Police Department <a href="https://www.alaskasnewssource.com/2025/06/24/anchorage-has-seen-16-people-hit-killed-by-vehicles-past-12-months/" target="_blank" rel="noreferrer noopener">16 deaths arose from pedestrian versus vehicle collisions in the 12 months leading to June 2025.</a>&nbsp;</p>

 <h3 class="wp-block-heading has-small-font-size" id="h-i-nsurance-coverage-for-alaska-pedestrian-injuries">I<strong>nsurance Coverage For <strong>Alaska Pedestrian</strong></strong> <strong>Injuries</strong></h3>

-<p class="has-small-font-size">Auto insurance potentially covers Alaska pedestrian injuries caused by an auto.
+<p class="has-small-font-size">Auto insurance potentially covers <a href="/blog/pedestrian-accidents-in-alaska" target="_blank" rel="noreferrer noopener">pedestrian accidents in Alaska</a> caused by an auto.
 In addition, the at-fault driver’s insurance is only be the first step of plausible financial recovery for an auto injury victim.
 There is also the possibility for compensation through the pedestrian’s own <a href="https://www.alaskainjuryclaims.com/blog/categories/insurance-law/medical-payments-coverage/" target="_blank" rel="noreferrer noopener">Medical Payments (MedPay</a>); <a href="https://www.alaskainjuryclaims.com/blog/categories/uninsured-underinsured-coverage/" target="_blank" rel="noreferrer noopener">Uninsured or Underinsured (U/UIM)</a> coverages.
 The amounts available through these different auto insurance coverages combine – or “stack” in a particular order to cover Alaska pedestrian injuries – or the family of the deceased person.</p>

 <h3 class="wp-block-heading has-small-font-size" id="h-personal-injury-claims"><strong>Personal Injury Claims</strong></h3>